Ilya114/Box64Droid/README.md

 And there are probably other issues, so feel free to open an issue.

+## Instructions how to mount SD-card (can work without root) or external HDD/SSD (need root)

+Not finished

 ## Things to note

 Some issues/instabilities can happen when using Box86 and Box64 in proot environment, so it's not recommended to use Box86 and Box64 in proot as debug/testing environment, there are better options for that.